onnx/onnx-tensorflow/doc/support_status.md

 	- Note (*): The accuracy of your model will go down, if the height and the width of the new sizes(scales * origial sizes) are not in whole numbers.
 9. SplitToSequence: Scalar as the split input not supported.
 10. Upsample: Upsample required 4D input in Tensorflow.
+11. RoiAlign: sampling_ratio <= 0 if not fully supported.